Improving control over unobservables with network data: Improving control over unobservables using network data

 The model can then be interpreted as extending \citet{graham2017econometric}'s (see also \citet{dzemski2019empirical} in the case of directed links): compared to models where links are formed whenever $X_{ij}'\theta + A_i + A_j$ exceeds (logistic) errors, the model relaxes slightly the functional form and distribution of errors, and introduces unobserved components of $X$ that satisfy homophilic restrictions.
-The two frameworks coincide if we parametrize $h(X_i, X_j) + \Vert X_i^u - X_j^u\Vert \equiv X_{ij}' \theta$ where $X_{ij}$ is obtained from a transformation of $(X_i, X_j)$ such that the unobserved components are featured homophilically, and we let $\tilde{w}(z, a, b) \equiv \mbox{Logit}(x+a+b)$.
+The two frameworks coincide if we parametrize $h(X_i, X_j) + \Vert X_i^u - X_j^u\Vert \equiv X_{ij}' \theta$ where $X_{ij}$ is obtained from a transformation of $(X_i, X_j)$ such that the unobserved components are featured homophilically, and we let $\tilde{w}(z, a, b) \equiv \mbox{Logit}(z+a+b)$.

-On the other hand, the model also allows introducing heterogeneities in new ways.
+On the other hand, heterogeneities can be introduced in new ways.
 A variant that may be of interest specifies the argument of the link function as $\left(\frac{h(X_i^o; X_j^o) + \Vert X_i^u - X_j^u\Vert}{(A_i A_j)^{1/d}}\right)$.
 Here, expansiveness is featured in a multiplicative way, which may be easier to interpret as a selectivity scale.
 In the limit of the asymptotic homophily model to be developed in the next Section, it would correspond to a scaling factor for probabilities.
 A person with characteristics $(x_i, 2 a_i)$ is twice as expansive and has twice the probability of forming a link than a person with characteristics $(x_i, a_i)$ as $n \rightarrow \infty$.

-The analysis can be applied to such functions $\tilde{w}$ under the assumption that expansiveness does not affect the outcome of interest.
-The results of the next sections directly apply if those adjustments are made:

-\begin{enumerate} \item In the asymptotic framework of Section 2.3, the dependence on $n$ is through the first argument of $\tilde{w}$; in Graham's model, this is interpreted as letting $\theta$ drift: links are formed whenever $X_{ij}' \theta_n$ is lower than $U_{ij} + A_i + A_j$, where $U$ is logistic and the unobserved heterogeneities may be correlated with $X$; \item In the dense framework of Section 2.4, the function $\tilde{w}(z, a, b)$ can be lower bounded by a function $\underline{\tilde{w}}(z)$ that shares the properties required of Section 2.4's $w$; in Graham's model, this is interpreted as imposing bounds on $A_i$. \end{enumerate}
+The analysis can be applied to such functions $\tilde{w}$ under the assumption that expansiveness does not affect the outcome of interest, conditional on $X$.
+The results presented in the following sections apply directly if those adjustments are made: \begin{enumerate} \item In the asymptotic framework of Section 2.3, the dependence on $n$ is through the first argument of $\tilde{w}$; in Graham's model, this is interpreted as letting $\theta$ drift at some rate $s_n$: links are formed whenever $X_{ij}' (\theta s_n)$ is lower than $U_{ij} + A_i + A_j$, where $U$ is logistic and the unobserved heterogeneities may be correlated with $X$; \item In the dense framework extension in Appendix B, the function $\tilde{w}(z, a, b)$ can be lower bounded by a function $\underline{\tilde{w}}(z)$ that shares the properties required of $w$ in that section; in Graham's model, this is interpreted as imposing bounds on $A_i$. \end{enumerate}

 \end{remark}

 Another feature of this network formation is the explicit dependence of $w$ on network size, allowing for sparse networks.
 This is often the empirically relevant setup since the mean degree of a node is rarely expected to scale with the size of the network \citep{jackson2010social, newman2018networks}.